SAVE THE DATES FOR THE 2021 FESTIVAL

-Arts and Culture are an integral part of day to day life in Salem and this annual festival has become a source of pride and revenue for hundreds of creative professionals and a major economic boost to the local community with over 6000 attendees annually.
+Art will heal us and help us recover from the challenges we have and continue to face.
+Arts and Culture are an integral part of day-to-day life in Salem and this annual festival has become a source of pride and revenue for hundreds of creative professionals and a major economic boost to the local community with over 6000 attendees annually.
+Through the COVID crisis the creative community has really stepped up to help us get through a lot of challenges and we want to find ways that we can support the creative community and contribute to the wellness of our City with the Festival as a platform and as an event.

 What to expect and how you can participate!

-The mural slam will happen!
-(Just not in public) The Salem Public Art Commission and the festival committee remained committed to paying out artists during this challenging time and we have selected a dozen local artists that will be creating new murals for Artists’ Row – Salem, MA!
-The artists will be sharing some of their process with you leading up to and during the virtual festival!
-Make sure and follow the festival on Instagram @salemartsfestival These murals will be installed the week AFTER the festival!
-Stay tuned for an announcement on the chosen artists!
+The Salem Public Art Commission and the festival committee remained committed to paying out artists during this challenging time and we have selected a dozen local artists that will be creating new murals for Artists' Row - Salem, MA!
+The artists will be sharing some of their processes with you leading up to and during the festival!
+Make sure and follow the festival on Instagram @salemartsfestival

 We want the world to know that #artwillhappen and we are looking for you to submit some examples of what that means to you!
 We are looking for the following.